falkyre/nhl-led-scoreboard-img/README.md

 ## Raspberty Pi OS Settings

-This raspberry pi image is built on top of the latest Raspberry Pi OS lite.
+This raspberry pi image is built on top of the latest Raspberry Pi OS lite Bullseye (May 3, 2023 release).
+Bookworm supported will be coming in the future.

 Added to this version is the following:

 * Auto set timezone based on geolocation of your IP address.
 Initial time zone is America/Toronto because we all know that's the center of the universe.
 * There is a login banner that shows various system info for your raspberry pi (including timezone).
 It can manually be run by using the `sb-sysinfo`